mlpack/mlpack/doc/user/methods/tsne.md

 Gaussian kernel, assigning higher probabilities to closer points and lower probabilities to farther ones.
-Second, it models pairwise similarities in the low-dimensional space with a heavy-tailed Student’s t-distribution and adjusts point positions by minimizing the Kullback–Leibler (KL) divergence between the two distributions using gradient descent.
+Second, it models pairwise similarities in the low-dimensional space with a heavy-tailed Student’s t-distribution and adjusts point positions by minimizing the Kullback-Leibler (KL) divergence between the two distributions.

-This implementation provides multiple strategies for computing the KL divergence and its gradient. (see [methods](#methods) for more detail)
+This implementation provides multiple methods for computing the KL divergence and its gradient. (see [methods](#methods) for more detail)

 #### Simple usage example